Tips for Student Success

 Although attending school while working third shift can be challenging, Metropolitan College (MC) students can make decisions and plan ahead to achieve academic success.

 We know that students who work third shift and who maintain a high GPA have several factors in common.
 Review the following tips for Metropolitan College to learn how you can ensure your success in the MC program.
-Feel free to contact a MC Student Development Counselor if you have any questions or need additional guidance in planning.
+Feel free to contact a MC Student Success Counselor if you have any questions or need additional guidance in planning.

 Limit First Semester Enrollment